-The automobile industry has been considered a classic example of a producer-driven value chain.
-CGGC researchers, in collaboration with scholars at other universities, have published a wide range of articles on the automobile industry in the United States, Canada, Mexico, and China.
+The automobile and transportation industries have been considered a classic example of a producer-driven value chain.
+CGGC researchers, in collaboration with scholars at other universities, have published a wide range of articles on the and transportation industries in the United States, Canada, Mexico, and China.
 Some of this research was supported by Industry Canada.

 Infrastructure Investment Creates American JobsDuke CGGC researchers explored for the Alliance of America Manufacturing the current state of transportation infrastructure and the economic impact of additional investment in renewing infrastructure.
 They found that the U.S. ranks 16th overall in transportation infrastructure and that each dollar of investment returns 3.54 in economic activity, creating 21,671 jobs for each $1 billion invested in transportation infrastructure.

 Costa Rica in the Aerospace Global Value Chain: Opportunities for Entry & UpgradingThe global aerospace sector is a challenging industry to enter, yet several developing countries have been able to make significant in-roads.
 This report uses the global value chain (GVC) framework to understand the complexity of the industry and the numerous subsystems of which it is composed in order to provide insight on entry strategies.

 U.S. Bus Rapid TransitAs more U.S. cities consider adopting Bus Rapid Transit, CGGC researchers offer a new online tool to help decision-makers understand the value chain.
 A new report, supported by the Rockefeller Foundation, with interactive database analyzes the value chain of 390 firms that provide vehicles, technology, and services for high-quality BRT.
 Links below are provided to the final report, the interactive database, and proceedings of a working meeting convened by CGGC on March 8, 2012 with support from The Rockefeller Foundation.

 View Report View Interactive Database View Meeting Proceedings